 1965: The Rolling Stones had their fourth #1 UK single with “(I Can’t Get No) Satisfaction.”
 In July earlier that summer, the record had become the group’s first #1 song in the US.

-1967: James Brown went to the top of the Billboard R&B chart with his single “Cold Sweat.”
+1967: James Brown went to the top of the Billboard R&B chart with “Cold Sweat.”

-1967: The Sam & Dave classic “Soul Man” entered the Billboard Hot 100, where two months later it reached #2.
-Their highest charting pop single, the song became their second of two #1 hits on the R&B chart in mid-October.
+1967: “Soul Man” by Sam & Dave entered the Billboard Hot 100, where the single reached #2 two months later.
+Their highest-charting pop single, the song became their second of two #1 hits on the R&B chart in mid-October.

 1971: A month before its release in the UK, John Lennon’s second solo album, Imagine, was released in the US.
 By the end of October, the LP became his first #1 in both America and Britain.

-1975: The J. Geils Band released their sixth LP, Hotline.
+1975: The J. Geils Band released their sixth studio LP, Hotline.

 1975: Wings began their Wings Over the World tour at the Gaumont Theatre in Southampton, England.